Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 You’ll find Mount Roberts Tramway right by the Juneau Cruise Ship Terminal Area.

-The Tramway is a popular meeting destination for various tours so if you book any kind of tour requiring a shuttle bus pick up, there’s a good chance you’ll end up here.
+The tramway is a popular meeting point for various tours, so if you book an activity requiring shuttle pickup, there’s a good chance you’ll end up here.

 That makes this site a really convenient attraction to add on to the beginning or end of your scheduled activity.

-It’s also located right next to the famous Tracy’s King Crab Shack so if you are wanting to check that off your list, it doesn’t get any more convenient.
+It’s also located right next to the famous Tracy’s King Crab Shack, so if you’re wanting to check that off your list, it doesn’t get much more convenient.

 Related Juneau Posts: